nimblewomble: An R package for Bayesian Wombling with nimble: Summary

 \section{Summary}

 We have developed an easy-to-use software for boundary analysis or, wombling under a Bayesian framework.
-We hope that it will find use in many applications, for example usage see \cite{banerjee2006bayesian,halder_bayesian_2024}.
+We hope that it will find use in many applications, for example usage see \cite{banerjee2006bayesian,halder2024bayesian}.
 The \texttt{sp\_ggplot} function also features an option to supply shape-files for more mainstream geostatistical applications.
-Further examples are available on the GitHub repository: \href{https://github.com/arh926/nimblewomble/}{arh926/nimblewomble/}.
+Further examples are available in the GitHub repository: \href{https://github.com/arh926/nimblewomble/}{arh926/nimblewomble/}.
 Boundary analysis requires the investigator to pre-select curves.
 Identifying such curves in context of the application often proves crucial for detecting differential behavior in the response variable. \texttt{Nimble} facilitates an accessible MCMC framework that is immensely helpful in developing the statistical inference for rates of change and boundary analysis.

 Future developments can proceed along many directions.
-We hope to expand the software to include spatiotemporal wombling \citep[see, e.g.,][]{halder2024bayesian}.
-Similar frameworks can be developed for generalized linear models, particularly focusing on zero-inflated models \citep[see, e.g.][]{finley_hierarchical_2011, halder2021spatial} which provide a more realistic setting for analyzing raw gene-expression counts.
+We hope to expand the software to include spatiotemporal wombling \citep[see, e.g.,][]{halder2024bayesian,halder_bayesian_2026}.
+Similar frameworks can be developed for generalized linear models, particularly focusing on zero-inflated models \citep[see, e.g.][]{finley_hierarchical_2011,halder_spatial_2020,halder2021spatial,halder_bayesian_2023} which provide a more realistic setting for analyzing raw gene-expression counts.
 We also plan to include code for inference on directional data considering Bayesian inference for the direction of maximum gradient and curvature \citep[see, e.g.,][]{wang2014projected,wang_process_2018}.
+Finally, developments in wombling have relied on the assumption of stationarity and isotropy.
+In hindsight, the assumptions yielded simplified mathematical expressions.
+Smoothness for nonstationary processes can be developed \citep[see, e.g.][]{paciorek2006spatial} depending on the smoothness of location specific covariances.
+Investigations for process smoothness can also be considered for (geometrically) anisotropic processes \citep[see, e.g.,][]{allard2016anisotropy}--we now define $K(||\Delta||)=\widetilde{K}(r)$, where $r=\sqrt{\Delta^{\T}A\Delta}$, with a positive definite matrix, $A$ corresponding to rotations and translations.
+The derivatives are then taken with respect to the radial profile, $r$.
+Finally, while this package employs MCMC for model fitting, we recognize opportunities to incorporate alternative, possibly faster, machine learning tools such as Bayesian predictive stacking \citep[see, for e.g.,][]{zhang_bayesian_2025,pan_bayesian_2025} that are implemented in the \CRANpkg{spStack} \citep[see, for e.g.,][]{pan2024spstack} package on CRAN into future editions of \CRANpkg{nimblewomble} for wombling using stacked posterior surfaces.